 Jan Bryant has always been interested in combat as an art form.
 She began her career as an actress, dancer and choreographer of dance and movement.
 After graduating from UC Berkeley with a degree in Theatre, she was working as a dance and movement choreographer when she met her future husband, Dan Speaker.
 They moved to Hollywood and melded their respective talents and training into a new method of teaching and choreographing fight scenes for the motion picture industry.

-Today Jan is one of the only female swordmasters in the entire film industry, and continues to teach, choreograph, act and perform the arts of combat and sword fighting.
-Go to Jan’s complete professional resume, or firstname.lastname@example.org.
+Today Jan is one of the few female swordmasters in the entire film industry, and continues to teach, choreograph, act and perform the arts of combat and sword fighting.
+Go to Jan’s complete professional resume, http://www.imdb.me/janbryant, or contact her by email at email@example.com.

 Throughout all of these many adventures Kim has been a part of the Academy of Theatrical Combat, reaching the level of Swordmaster in 2005 after 9 years of training/instructing in stage combat that culminated in creating and notating all of the fights for the short film Intervention.